 Hearing Awareness Week is taking place this year from August 23-29.
 To find out more, visit hearingawarenessweek.org.au for more information.

 Here at HEARINGLife, we are pleased to offer our patients a range of hearing solutions for hearing loss as well as tinnitus.
-If you're interested in learning more about preserving your hearing, click here or call 1300 308 125 to book a FREE check-up with your local HEARINGLife clinic.
+If you're interested in learning more about preserving your hearing, click here or call 1300 308 125 to book a no cost* check-up with your local HEARINGLife clinic.

 1Hearing Awareness Week, Hearing matters.
 Accessed July 27, 2015.
 Available here.